lleo/go-functional-collections/README.md

 (temporary) Questions about the API design
 ==========================================

+Note: several of the API choices were meant to follow the sync.Map design.
+For example, LoadOrStore & Range.
+Other choices were to allow chained calls.

+Example of chained calls:

+    var m = fmap.New().
+      Put(hash.StringKey("a"), 1).
+      Put(hash.StringKey("b"), 2).
+      Put(hash.StringKey("c"), 3)

 0. Anything you would like to comment on.
 1. Should the ``NumEntries()`` method on the collections be renamed?
 Possibly ``Count()``?
 My thought is that ``Count()`` seems to idicate an action which